garylirocks/quickrefs/js.markdown

   Animal.prototype.constructor === Animal; // Animal.prototype.constructor does not point to Animal anymore
   // false

-  a = new Animal("Snowball", 5); // Animal is always used to create the object
+  a = new Animal('Snowball', 5); // Animal is always used to create the object
   // { name: 'Snowball', age: 5 }

   a.__proto__; // a.__proto__ always points to Animal.prototype